MemoSainz/form-validation-firebase-JS/README.md

 <div align="center">

+> [!IMPORTANT]
-> [!NOTE] This is a test, the database will expire from now to 30 days.
+> This is a test, the database will expire from now to 30 days.
 I will be reopened the database for testing or if a business asks or wants to test  this.

 - [] Esta es una prueba, la base de datos caducará de ahora a 30 días.
 Yo reabriré la base de datos para pruebas o si un negocio pregunta o necesita probar esto.